MSI: Maximize Support-Set Information for Few-Shot Segmentation: Experiments

-\textbf{Support mask is missing some target boundary:} We observe that in PASCAL-5$^i$~\cite{pascal}, COCO-20$^i$~\cite{lin2015microsoft}, and even FSS-1000~\cite{FSS1000}, the masks around boundaries can be imperfect (Fig.~\ref{fig:boundary_error}).
+\textbf{Support mask is missing some of the target boundary:} We observe that in PASCAL-5$^i$~\cite{pascal}, COCO-20$^i$~\cite{lin2015microsoft}, and even FSS-1000~\cite{FSS1000}, the masks around boundaries can be imperfect (Fig.~\ref{fig:boundary_error}).
 By masking the features with an inaccurate mask, the boundary information of the target disappears inadvertently (Fig.~\ref{fig:boundary_error}).
 Therefore, compared to ours, previous methods face difficulties in finding the target in the query image with only limited target information.

 \textbf{When some background is helpful:} In some FSS cases, the background offers relevant context that is unavailable in the support mask, for accurate segmentation.
-However, many recent methods depend on support masks to completely remove the background (Fig.~\ref{fig:background_info}).
-To empirically validate the relevance of background in some challenging cases, we train VAT+MSI and VAT~\cite{VAT} without the person class existing in the background of the support image ~(Tab.~\ref{table:Ablation_study4}).
-VAT+MSI shows a performance degradation when background information in the support set is unavailable.
-Compared to VAT+MSI, the degradation from VAT is very small because the background features are not utilized.
+However, many recent methods depend on support masks to completely remove the background.
+We notice the person class frequently exists in the background of the support image in PASCAL-5$^i$~\cite{pascal}.
+Therefore, in order to empirically validate the importance of leveraging relevant background information, we train VAT+MSI and VAT~\cite{VAT} by removing the segmentation mask of the person class when the person exists in the background of the support image.
+We compare with or without the person class existing in the background of the support image in~Tab.~\ref{table:Ablation_study4} and~Fig.~\ref{fig:background_info}.
+After excluding the person class, the performance drop for VAT+MSI was much larger than VAT~\cite{VAT}.